 Consider your car.
 If it’s working poorly or not working at all, you take it to a mechanic to have it evaluated and the mechanic gives recommendations on how to get it running.
 That requires examination of the entire car and its systems.
 By tuning up the right parts of your car you can keep it running smoothly and save money on repair bills and gas in the future.

 Enhabit does not offer tax advice.
-Energy Trust Tax Credit Information provides helpful tips.
-The Oregon Department of Energy website and and U.S. Department of Energy website provide information on tax incentives for energy efficiency home improvements.
-It’s best to consult your tax accountant to determine whether your participation in Enhabit qualifies for any of these incentives.
-You may also contact the Oregon Department of Energy at 503-378-4040 or toll free at 800-221-8035.
+The Residential Energy Tax Credit offered by the Oregon Department of Energy (ODOE) expired at the end of 2017, but select projects may qualify.
+You may contact ODOE at 503-378-4040 or toll free at 800-221-8035 with questions.
+The U.S. Department of Energy website provides information on tax credits for energy-efficiency and renewable energy upgrades; however, it’s best to consult your tax accountant to determine whether your participation in Enhabit qualifies for any of these tax credits.

 Your Enhabit Home Advisor is a trained professional who is available to answer your questions and guide you through your home upgrades.
 All Enhabit Home Advisors are licensed home energy assessors, with highly specialized training and certification for the whole home, carrying degrees and credentials in home energy efficiency and Building Science, Performance Tested Comfort Systems (PTCS), Radon Measurement and Mitigation, Healthy Homes and Renewable Energy Engineering.